G. Mennen Williams: Governor of Michigan

-On November 2, 1948, Williams was elected Governor of Michigan, defeating Governor Kim Sigler with the support of labor unions and dissident Republicans.
+On November 2, 1948, Williams was elected governor of Michigan, defeating Governor Kim Sigler with the support of labor unions and dissident Republicans.
 He was elected to a record six two-year terms in that post.
 Among his accomplishments was the construction of the Mackinac Bridge.
 He appeared on the cover of Time's September 15, 1952, issue, sporting his signature green bow tie with white polka dots.

 Williams believed the Michigan Department of Corrections was underfunded and outdated, and that the state's prisons were dangerously overcrowded.
 While visiting Marquette Branch Prison in July 1950, Williams was attacked and briefly held hostage by a group of three inmates hoping to escape.
 The governor had a knife held to his throat, but his attackers were soon overpowered by his bodyguard and prison employees.
 One of his attackers was shot dead.
 Williams was unharmed and mostly unshaken, choosing to continue on with his tour of the Upper Peninsula.
 He used the attack to his political advantage, blaming it on budget cuts made by the Republican-controlled Michigan Legislature.
 Later in the same year, Williams gained prominence for his refusal to extradite Haywood Patterson, one of the Scottsboro Boys, who had escaped from prison in Alabama in 1948 and hidden in Detroit for two years.

-Also during Williams's twelve years in office, a farm-marketing program was sanctioned, teachers' salaries, school facilities and educational programs were improved and there were also commissions formed to research problems related to aging, sex offenders and adolescent behavior.
+Also during Williams's 12 years in office, a farm-marketing program was sanctioned, teachers' salaries, school facilities and educational programs were improved and there were also commissions formed to research problems related to aging, sex offenders and adolescent behavior.

 Williams named the first woman judge in the state's history as well as the first black judge.
 As a delegate to the Democratic National Convention in 1956, he unsuccessfully sought the vice-presidential nomination.
 At the 1952, 1956 and 1960 conventions he fought for insertion of a strong civil rights plank in the party platform.
 He strongly opposed the selection of Lyndon Baines Johnson as vice president in 1960, feeling that Johnson was "ideologically wrong on civil rights".
 Williams made public his opposition, shouting "No" when a call was made for Johnson's nomination to be made unanimous.
 He was the only delegate to publicly oppose Johnson's nomination.

 His final term in office was marked by high-profile struggles with the Republican-controlled state legislature and a near-shutdown of the state government.
 He therefore chose not to seek reelection in 1960.
 Williams left office on January 1, 1961.

+A portrait of Governor Williams, painted by John Coppin, hangs in the rotunda of the Michigan State Capitol.
+In the painting, Williams wears his trademark green polka dot bow tie and sits in front of the Mackinac Bridge.